 In South Africa, it is dispensed through Novartis, under the trade name Neural.
 It is recommended for MG warriors that have severe and resistant MG.
 1

-Here are the four most important facts I have learned over the regarding Cyclosporin over the last year.
+Here are the five most important facts I have learned over the regarding Cyclosporin over the last year.

 1) It takes time to start working